sruffner/XSort/xsort/assets/edits.md

 ### Saving the changes to file

-To save the current state of the neural units list to a Python pickle file, use **File | Save as...** and select the destination for the Python pickle file (`.pkl` or `.pickle` extension). **XSort** will block the UI with a modal progress dialog while the current contents of the neural list are written to the pickle file.
+To save the current state of the neural units table to a Python pickle file, use **File | Save as...** and select the destination for the Python pickle file (`.pkl` or `.pickle` extension). **XSort** will block the UI with a modal progress dialog while the current contents of the units table are written to the pickle file.
 If there are multiple units, with several hundred thousand spikes each, this operation could take a noticeable amount of time to finish.

 The units are saved as a `List[Dict[str, Any]]`, where each dictionary in the list represents one neural unit